 \subsubsection{Model II}

 In this section, we consider the scenario where the number of distribution perturbations is unbounded, however, there exists a set of \emph{representative} distributions of size at most $k$ such that each distribution $u\in \calU(x)$, is completely covered by $\calR(x)$, i.e. the probability density function of $u$ is point-wise bounded by the maximum of probability density functions of the distributions in $\calR(x)$.
-Here, similar to~\Cref{section:extension-1}, we use a similar learning algorithm , with the main difference that after drawing $n\geq n_{\calH}(\eps,\delta)$ i.i.d from $\calD$ and adding to the training set, for each clean example $(x,y)\in S$, the perturbations are drawn from the representative distribution set $\calR(x)$ instead of the true distribution set $\calU(x)$.
-In~\Cref{thm:vc-dim-robustly-realizable-extension-2,thm:vc-dim-robustly-agnostic-extension-2}, we prove that training a predictor that minimizes the empirical distributional adversarial loss on $S$, will also minimize the population distributional adversarial loss with respect to the true perturbation sets $\calU(.)$.
+Here, the sampling procedure is similar to the one used in~\Cref{section:extension-1}.\Cref{thm:vc-dim-robustly-realizable-extension-2,thm:vc-dim-robustly-agnostic-extension-2} exhibit the generalization guarantees in the realizable and agnostic settings.

 \begin{theorem}[realizable case] For any class $\calH$ and distribution $\calD$, a training sample $S_{c}$ of size $n=\calO\Big(\frac{1}{\eps}[VCdim(\calH)\log(\frac{mk}{\eps})+\log(\frac{1}{\delta})+\frac{1}{\eps}]\Big)$, where for each $(x,y)\in S_{c}$, $m=\Omega(1/\eps^2\log(1/\eps))$ perturbations are sampled from each of the distributions $u\in\calR(x)$.
 Let $S_{p}$ denote the set of all perturbations, then $S=S_{c}\cup S_{p}$.
 Given sample set $S$, with probability $\geq 1-\delta$, every $h\in\calH$ with $\DR_S(h)=0$ has $\DR_{\calD}(h)<k\eps$. \end{theorem}